MoOx/postcss-cssnext/README.md

 ### Custom properties

-The current transformation for custom properties just aims to provide a future-proof way of using a **limited subset (to `:root` selector)** of the features provided by native CSS custom properties.
+The current transformation for custom properties just aims to provide a future-proof way of using a **limited subset (to top-level `:root` selector)** of the features provided by native CSS custom properties.
 The transformation is not complete and can't be properly.
 By injecting selectors with new computed rules, we will break original cascade & unexpected results might happen.

 ---